Communication & Multimedia Design course summary

 CMD specials

-- You Design the World (YDTW)
+- We Design the World (WDTW)

 Graduation project

-will be and whether you want to do your project for a company
+To graduate from CMD, you decide what your graduation project will be and whether you want to do your project for a company or create your own project.
+Over a period of five months, you

-develop a product in which you demonstrate how you think and
+develop a product in which you demonstrate how you think and work.
+It’s a way of presenting your identity as a designer.
+Your style, your product, your portfolio, your future!

 60 ECTS per year